dfajar2/oligoQC-only-primers/README.md

 # oligoQC-only-primers

-This script accepts alignment files or PE reads.
-If the input are alignment files, then the script will extract mapped reads not mapping to SNPs locations and count the most frequent occurrence of the first n bases from each read.
-The script will create by default a padded file 100bases +/- the SNP location.

-Alternatively, the script can use as input read files.
-The script will extract n bases from each read and blast the sequences against the primers DB.
+This script will align the primer sequences on the reference genome and predict, based on distance and orientation, potential product amplifications.

+By default, the maximum amplicon size is 2kb (which can be modified).

 USAGE:
     $ /path/to/script.sh OPTIONS
-        Required:

-        [ -a Alignments directory ]
-        [ -t Target file. bed format. ]
+        [ -p Primers fasta file ]
         [ -r Reference file Blast DB ]

-	or

-	[ -s Reads directory ]

-        [ -p Full path to primers fasta file ]
         [ -o Output directory  ]

-	Optional:
-        [ -n increase by n bases the bed regions.
-Default: 100 bases ] [ -b Number of bases to trim.
-Default: 18 bases. ] [ -v verbose ]
+        [ -m Primers distance apart to merge blast hits as potential amplicons.
+Default: 2000 ]
+        [ -v verbose ]